|

 called shadow assessing.
 Assess the last 2 - 3 assessments or the 5

 assessments, with an approved CALA assessor observing.
-The master assessor
+The master CALA

-and the apprentice assessor complete a practical assessment form
+assessor and the CALA apprentice assessor complete a practical assessment form

-candidate usually receives a copy of this assessment form from the CALA
+usually receives a copy of this assessment form from the CALA office.
+Often a

 Earn Assessor Status

-will receive feedback on your assessing and a decision will be made about
+you have been working with on CALA assessments, and a decision will be made

-your readiness to assess "on your own."
-If your master assessor
+about your readiness to assess "on your own."
+If your CALA master

-agrees that you are ready to assess on your own, the CALA office will be
+assessor agrees that you are ready to assess on your own, the CALA office will

-notified in writing by the master CALA master assessor and a certification
+be notified in writing by the CALA master assessor and a certification noting

-noting your status as a CALA Assessor will be sent to you.
-The CALA master
+your status as a CALA Assessor will be sent to you.
+The CALA master assessor

 Earn and Invoice Assessor Fees